 The biggest pro of bringing your own seat is that you can be certain of the size and condition of your travel car seat.
 Once, we had flown to New Zealand our luggage was delayed – including our checked infant car seat.
 The airline had a couple of loaner car seats, but none was the correct size for our child.
 We called the rental car company, and they, too, did not have the correct car seat for our young toddler.

-Since we didn’t have another choice, we made do just to drive to our accommodations until fortunately the airline returned our luggage to us.
+Since we didn’t have another choice, we made the short drive to our accommodations until the airline returned our luggage to us.
 We were so grateful to have our car seat back before starting on our week-long South Island road trip!
-Ever since, we’ve always carried our car seats on board to use during the flight (safest for the child, too!).
-Even when we fly with a lap infant, we carry the infant seat on board and stow it in the overhead compartment.
+Ever since, we’ve always carried our car seats on board the aircraft (it’s safest for the child if you use your car seat on board, too!).
+When we do choose to fly with a lap infant, we carry the infant seat with us and always ask if there are any extra seats on the plane that we can be seated next to so we can use our infant car seat on an airplane.
+If that doesn’t work, we carry it on board and stow it in the overhead compartment.

-While many rental car agencies will rent car seats, I’ve heard of many families who have had similar issues.
+While many rental car agencies will rent car seats, I’ve heard of many families who have had similar issues with size and condition of the seat.
 Even with a confirmed reservation for a car seat, many people have showed up to seats that are the wrong size or nonexistent.
 This can be really dangerous if you’re planning on driving.

-For all these reasons, I always strongly recommend bringing your own car seats whenever possible.
-If it’s completely impossible, I’d suggest looking into an inexpensive car seat to purchase on arrival, which you can later donate.
+For all these reasons, I always strongly recommend bringing your own car seats for travel whenever possible.
+If that’s not possible, I suggest looking into an inexpensive car seat to purchase on arrival, which you can later donate.

 Cons of Bringing Your Own Carseat for Travel

 The most obvious downside to bringing your own car seat is the hassle – car seats are a pain to carry!
 They’re often bulky, heavy, and uncomfortable to transport, especially when also managing little ones.
-(We like to use an inexpensive car seat luggage strap to attach the seat to a rolling suitcase, which makes it much easier to get it through the airport.)
+(We like to use an inexpensive car seat luggage strap to attach the seat to a rolling suitcase, which makes it much easier to get it through the airport.
+We also love looping an infant car seat handle over a rolling suitcase for easy transport!)

 Additionally, bringing your own car seat risks damaging your seat.
 Even if the outside looks intact upon arrival, internal damage is a possibility, making the seat less safe.
-You can avoid this risk by bringing your travel carseat on board, but that can make traversing the airport a bit trickier.
+You can avoid this risk by bringing your travel carseat on board instead of checking it in with luggage, but that can make moving through the airport a bit trickier.

 Why We Choose To Bring Our Own Carseat for Travel